National Security Letters

 In response to the OIG report, FBI Director Robert Mueller testified before the Senate Judiciary Committee on March 27, 2007.
 In his opening statement, Committee Chairman Patrick Leahy stated that the FBI's "pattern of abuse of authority and mismanagement causes me and many others on both sides of the aisle to wonder whether the FBI and Department of Justice have been faithful trustees of the great trust that the Congress and American people have placed in them to keep our nation safe while respecting the privacy rights and civil liberties of all Americans."
 Senator Arlen Specter, the ranking Republican member on the committee, stated that "the question is emerging as to whether the FBI is up to the enormous task that we have asked it to perform," pointing out that "every time we turn around, there is another, very serious, failure on the part of the bureau."

-The Inspector General's report detailed the FBI's use of NSLs from 2003 to 2005.
+The first Inspector General's report detailed the FBI's use of NSLs from 2003 to 2005.
 All of the below statistics were taken from this report.

 - Total number of NSL requests from 2000 (prior to passage of the Patriot Act): about 8,500.

 Total number of NSL requests from 2003-2005 (after passage of the Patriot Act): 143,074.

 Percentage of NSL requests generated from investigations of U.S. Persons: